-The Project will tackle the challenges above through building concrete 7,000 metres of inter-village roads and enabling sustainable livelihoods for the poor and isolated ethnic minority people in Trạm Tấu District, Yên Bái Province.
+The Project tackles the challenges above by building concrete 7,000 metres of inter-village roads and enabling sustainable livelihoods for the poor and isolated ethnic minority people in Trạm Tấu District, Yên Bái Province.

 EUR 65,000 (~ USD 73,000)

 January – December 2021